julianmarmier/facedoodle-docs/docs/build.md

 - Fix the 2D plotter on a horizontal base.
 You can then build a support to incline it.
 (*We built ours inclined with an 30° angle, using laser-cut wood pieces for the foundation.*)
-- You will need to drill holes to pass the plotter and laser cables cables through the board as well as to fix the plotter to the board.
+- You will need to drill holes to pass the plotter and laser cables through the board as well as to fix the plotter to the board.
 The image below displays a view of our plank before fixing the plotter and the laser.
 - **Tip before drilling!** First place the plotter on the board and mark the holes to drill with a pencil before starting.

 ![](https://hackmd.io/_uploads/BykgOAt8n.png)